Bài học cùng chủ đề

 Which of the following best summarises the passage?

-The word its in paragraph 2 refers to __________.
+The word ingenuity in paragraph 3 is OPPOSITE in meaning to __________.

-The word innate in paragraph 4 is OPPOSITE in meaning to __________.
+The word it in the last paragraph refers to __________.

 Which of the following is TRUE according to the passage?